 How easy is it?
 Isn’t it?
 Arabic at first seems quite hard for non-Arabs.
 But, structurally, linguists agree that it is not.
 It is because of its simple and logical pattern in forming words through their roots.

 Recite the Quran Because It Softens Your Hearts

 Many complain about the hardheartedness.
 They always look for ways to get rid of it.
 Indeed, the cure is to draw closer to the Quran.
 Allah says,

 This way, when you recite the Quran, Allah internalizes divine speech in your heart.
 And when you recite it with a pure heart and mind, the naturally beautiful voice of the Quran comes out.

 Overall, the art of reciting the Quran with a beautiful voice is not as hard as you may think.
 But, if you believe you cannot, get in touch!
 You can also get help to recite the Quran online with a lovely voice and pleasant pauses.

-An intuitive editor and a published writer, with extensive experience writing/editing papers on many subjects, including economics, history, political science, philosophy, criminal justice, psychology, English literature, and current events.
+An intuitive editor and a published writer, with extensive experience writing/editing papers on many subjects.

-He also held positions as an editor (at JFE), senior content writer (at SORCIM.com), and proofreader in several multinational companies.
+He also worked as an editor (at JFE), senior content writer (at SORCIM.com), and proofreader in several multinational companies.

 You can reach him at @concisegem (Twitter) or firstname.lastname@example.org